 Having that data collected and analysed allows the business to make informed decisions based on the interaction of factors rather than on individual factors themselves.

 5. Business-wide visibility

 Consolidation of multiple data sets often gives organisations a clearer picture of the entire operation.
 In one case, a major supermarket chain consolidated its forecasting, scheduling and traceability data across its meat processing operations.
 The solution involved a customised pull model that managed raw materials according to store demands.
-The supermarket chain saved $50 per pallet and increased product shelf life for 1.5 days – all thanks to an integrative approach that used available data to better-track products from farm to consumer.
+The supermarket chain saved $50 per pallet and increased product shelf life by 1.5 days – all thanks to an integrative approach that used available data to better track products from farm to consumer.

-If you're a CIO starting to scope your next big digital transformation project download the free cheat sheet The opportunities and risks of integrating IT and OT manufacturing systems.
+If you're a CIO starting to scope your next big digital transformation project, download our free cheat sheet: The opportunities and risks of integrating IT and OT manufacturing systems.
 It will give you the must-knows before you make your final decision.